jaspector

 Monday-Thursday 8:00 AM - 2:00 PM; Wednesday also 4:00 PM - 7:00 PM

-Typical inspection sequence: ZA inspects completed project before issuing Certificate of Occupancy or Certificate of Compliance.
+Typical sequence: ZA inspects completed project before issuing Certificate of Occupancy or Certificate of Compliance.

-Do I need a building permit in Town of Lincoln, VT?
+01 Do I need a building permit in Lincoln, VT?

 All land development requires a permit.
 New homes require zoning permit plus Vermont Wastewater Permit.
 Projects above 1,800 ft. require Conditional Use Review.

-How do I apply for a building permit in Town of Lincoln, VT?
+03 How do I apply for a building permit in Lincoln, VT?

-How long does it take to get a building permit in Town of Lincoln, VT?
+04 How long does it take to get a building permit in Lincoln, VT?

-What work is exempt from building permits in Town of Lincoln, VT?
+05 What work is exempt from building permits in Lincoln, VT?

+Not all construction work requires a permit in Lincoln, VT.
 The following work is generally exempt: Replacing a roof; Replacing siding; Replacing existing doors and windows (same dimensions); Foundation repairs; Interior or exterior painting; Fences.
 Note: Contact Town Office for full exemption list.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Lincoln, VT?
+06 How do I schedule a building inspection in Lincoln, VT?